 It was standard practice to locate the siren on the roof of a tall building but if suitable premises didn't exist the siren could be pole mounted and the control equipment housed in a street cabinet.

-The first three images are of an unusual roof mounting in Sale, Greater Manchester.
+The first three images in the gallery are of an unusual roof mounting in Sale, Greater Manchester.
 Next - A double wooden pole mounting, guyed for stability.
-The siren was attached to the lower set of girders.
+The siren was attached to the lower set of girders, similar to the next image of the Winterton-on-Sea flood siren.
 Example of a locally constructed table, now restored.
 Used when mounting on the roof of a building, lifting the siren above the obstruction of a parapet.
 Finally, three more images taken in London during 2012.

 In rural areas Fire Stations are often manned by part time personnel.
 In the days before personal pagers, retained firemen had a bell inside their house.
 When away from the bell at home, a siren at the firestation would sound to tell them to make their way to man the fire appliance.
 This siren which usually was mounted on the drill tower served a dual purpose and could be used for Civil Defence purposes by operating a switch at the fire station.

 Once alerting pagers were introduced during the seventies, the fire sirens were kept in situ for Civil Defence only.

 The Home Office used a standard arrangement for the siren station as detailed in this sheet kindly provided by Russell Barnes.
 This planning guide shows the sizes and weights of the various components parts making up a complete station.
 The siren controls where located on the switch panel described in the next sub-topic.